Sanchitp990/Course/Web Development/Back-End Development/Python/Chapter - 00 Introduction/Chapter - 00 Introduction.md

 ## Introduction to Python

 Python is most popular programming language created by *[Guido Van Rossum](<https://en.wikipedia.org/wiki/Guido_van_Rossum>)* in the year 1991 at the Center for Mathematics and Computer Science managed by the Dutch Government.

-Python is commonly used for *data science, data analysis, machine learning, data engineering, web development, software development, and other fields*.
+Python is commonly used for :-

+- Data Science,
+- Data Analysis,
+- AI/ML,
+- CyberSecurity,
+- Web Development,
+- Software Development, and many more.

 ## How the Python gets his name